 12.5 Annual Report to Board.
 The New Lawyers Section shall report in the official publication of the Association, as often as that official publication is published, a summary of its activities for the preceding period of time including any speakers and presentations that occurred.
-Further, the New Lawyers Section shall be responsible for holding a lunch seminar annually during the Race and Gender Bias Seminar.
 The New Lawyers Section shall promote full and equal participation in its leadership, programs, and activities by all lawyers, including women and minorities.

 SECTION XIII: JUDICIAL POLLING

 13.1 Poll Requirement.
 In each year in which there is a contested election for any judicial post within Washtenaw County, there shall be a poll of the membership regarding all candidates for such contested positions.
 The Judiciary Committee shall conduct the poll in accord with the provisions of Section 13.2 below.

 13.2 Method and Timing of Poll.
 The Judiciary Committee may select the method of polling, subject to the approval of the Board of Directors.
 The Judiciary Committee shall present its proposed method of polling, time for the polling, and method of releasing the results, to the Board for its approval no later than thirty days after the final deadline for filing petitions.
 The membership shall be polled so that results can be available before the primary election.